arapulido/arapulido.github.io/blog/_posts/2022-02-03-howto-datadog-keda-scaler.markdown

 keda-operator-metrics-apiserver   1/1     1            1           49m
 ```

-The `keda-operator` will be the controller for your `ScaledObjects` and `TriggerAuthentications` objects and will drive the creation of deletion of the corresponding HPA objects.
+The `keda-operator` will be the controller for your `ScaledObjects` and `TriggerAuthentications` objects and will drive the creation or deletion of the corresponding HPA objects.
 The `keda-operator-metrics-apiserver` will implement the Custom Metrics Server API, that the HPA controller will use to get the needed metrics to drive the scaling events.

 # Deploying Datadog